What’s more refreshing than a big bowl of fresh fruit on a hot summer day?

 This frozen snack can be prepared in three easy steps:

-2. BAG – Place the grapes in a plastic bag with a good seal.
+Use a good seal for the plastic bag.
 Don’t worry about fully drying the grapes before bagging them—a nice pat with paper towel will do the trick.
 You don’t want the grapes to be so wet that they will all freeze together, but a little moistness will give them a nice frosty coating after freezing

 If you have more of a sweet tooth, you may want to try freezing red or black grapes.
 Green grapes are a popular pick for those who enjoy the sweet and tangy flavor.
 The grapes keep their crunchy character while the inside becomes a smooth sorbet surprise.
 Whether you are in need of a refreshing snack after a tough workout or craving a cool snack on a hot summer day, frozen grapes won’t disappoint!